prymitive/karma/docs/CONFIGURATION.md

   `default:hidden` is set to `true`.
 - `keep` - list of allowed annotations, if empty all annotations are allowed.
 - `strip` - list of ignored annotations.
+- `order` - custom order of annotation names.
+All annotations listed here will appear first in the order specified here.
+Remaining annotations will be sorted alphabetically and appended at the end.

 The difference between `hidden`/`visible` and `keep`/`strip` is that hidden annotations are still accessible, but they are shown in the UI collapsed by